Sienci-Labs/Resources/vortex/vx-headstock.md

 Pass four M5-50mm bolts through slots in the headstock body and thread the bolts into the motor standoffs.

-<strong>Don’t tighten these yet</strong>, since we’ll need to tension the belt in the next step before fully locking them down.
+**Don’t tighten these yet**, since we’ll need to tension the belt in the next step before fully locking them down.

 Double check that the motor cable is facing the right or left side.

-<h2>Tension the Belt</h2>
+## Tension the Belt

 <img class="aligncenter wp-image-5403 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p15_Belt-Tensioning-850x531.jpg" alt="" width="850" height="531" />

-Using your thumb and index finger, <strong>press down on the motor standoffs</strong>.
+Using your thumb and index finger, **press down on the motor standoffs**.
 This will apply tension to the belt.

 With the standoffs held down, secure the four M5-50mm bolts that we left loose in the previous step.

 Test the belt to make sure it is tensioned properly.

-<h2>Final Check</h2>
+## Final Check

 [gallery size="full" columns="2" ids="5530,5531"]

-&nbsp;
-<p style="text-align: left;"><span style="font-weight: 400;">NOTE: To make this belt tensioning step easier, you can also try clamping the headstock body to your table or asking a friend to help hold it down, while you tighten the bolts.</span></p>
+<p style="text-align: left;">NOTE: To make this belt tensioning step easier, you can also try clamping the headstock body to your table or asking a friend to help hold it down, while you tighten the bolts.</p>

 <img class="wid aligncenter wp-image-5406 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.P18_Header-4-850x201.jpg" alt="" width="850" height="201" />

 <img class="aligncenter wp-image-5407 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.P19_Chuck-Backplate-850x531.jpg" alt="" width="850" height="531" />

-Secure the chuck backplate using the three M5 bolts. <strong>One of the three M5 bolts is longer</strong> and the choice of hole does not matter.
+Secure the chuck backplate using the three M5 bolts. **One of the three M5 bolts is longer** and the choice of hole does not matter.

 These bolts should be very tight.